onfido/onfido-openapi-spec/README.md

 ### Configuration files

-Configuration files are named [config.yaml](https://github.com/search?q=repo%3Aonfido%2Fonfido-openapi-spec+path%3A**%2Fconfig.yaml&type=code) and allow providing custom parameters to each generator.
-Most of parameters are defined in [OpenAPI generator documentation](https://openapi-generator.tech/docs/generators/).
-A global configuration ([common/config.yaml](https://github.com/onfido/onfido-openapi-spec/blob/master/generators/common/config.yaml)) is used to store common parameters and them share among the different generators.
-Configuration files also include some variables (e.g. ${GENERATOR_NAME}) which are replaced before being provided to openapi generator (see `envsubst` command in [generate.sh](https://github.com/onfido/onfido-openapi-spec/blob/master/shell/generate.sh)).
+Configuration files are named [config.yaml](https://github.com/search?q=repo%3Aonfido%2Fonfido-openapi-spec+path%3A**%2Fconfig.yaml&type=code) and allow for the provision of custom parameters to each generator.
+Most parameters are defined in the [OpenAPI generator documentation](https://openapi-generator.tech/docs/generators/).
+A global configuration ([common/config.yaml](https://github.com/onfido/onfido-openapi-spec/blob/master/generators/common/config.yaml)) is used to store common parameters and share them among the different generators.
+Configuration files also include some variables (e.g. ${GENERATOR_NAME}) which are replaced before being provided to the Openapi generator (see `envsubst` command in [generate.sh](https://github.com/onfido/onfido-openapi-spec/blob/master/shell/generate.sh)).

 ### Templates